turingschool/curriculum/tutorials/topics/continuous_integration.markdown

 bundle install
 bundle exec rake db:migrate spec RAILS_ENV=test
 ```
-Let's examine the script line-by-line:
+Let's examine this script line-by-line:

 1. Execute as a bash script

+[TODO: verify that you really mean "sh instead of bash", as most Linux systems and Mac appear to have sh/bash as the same executable]

-The first line informs the build system to execute the system through Bash.
-Without that line Jenkins execute the build step in `sh` instead of `bash`.
+The first line informs Jenkins to execute the build through Bash.
+Without that line, Jenkins would execute the build step in `sh` instead of `bash`.

 2. Enable RVM for the current user

-RVM in this case is installed to the system and not locally to a particular user.
+RVM in this case is installed at the system-level and not locally to a particular user.

-When RVM is installed a user is prompted to include this command in their `.bashrc` or `.bash_profile`.
-This may be lacking from Jenkin user's account or may be ignored when in some cases because the build user is started in a non-interactive mode ignoring some of the environment files.
+When RVM is installed at the system-level, users are prompted to include this command in their `.bashrc` or `.bash_profile`.
+In some cases, the Jenkins user account may be missing this line.
+It may also be ignored in some cases because the build user is started in a non-interactive mode, ignoring some of the environment files.

 3. Move into the workspace of the job

-Jenkins provides a number of environment variables that can be used to provide additional instruction. $WORKSPACE is the absolute path to the workspace where the latest code is awaiting test and execution.
+Jenkins provides a number of environment variables that can be used as part of jobs. $WORKSPACE is the absolute path to the workspace where the latest code is awaiting test and execution.

+[TODO: This just feels funny but I've never used Jenkins so someone else may want to verify this makes sense]

 Jenkins provides a list of environment variables below each `Execute shell` command box.
 Follow the link provided by the text 'See the list of available environment variables'.

 4. Install any necessary dependencies

-As dependencies change or become updated the build system could become inoperable if it does not update the gems that it has installed for the project.
+As dependencies change or become updated, builds may fail if Jenkins does not update the gems that it has installed for the project.

 5. Execute a migration and execute the tests

-With the environment defined by Bundler execute your `rake` script to migrate the database `db:migrate` (within the Rails Test Environment) and then execute your test suite `spec`.
+With the environment defined by Bundler, execute your `rake` script to migrate the database (`db:migrate` within the Rails Test Environment) and then execute your test suite `spec`.

+[TODO: It what?
+We ensure the migrate is executed in the correct environment?
+The test suite execution?
+Both?]

-While Jenkins provides a [Rake Plugin](http://wiki.hudson-ci.org/display/HUDSON/Rake+Plugin) which provides the ability to specify RVM version information and execute rake commands in a more simplified interface I have found this to be problematic and it ultimately led to instability.
-Setting up the rvm environment, as we did on line 2, and executing the rake command with preface `bundle exec` we ensure that it is in the correct environment.
+Jenkins has a [Rake Plugin](http://wiki.hudson-ci.org/display/HUDSON/Rake+Plugin) which provides the ability to specify RVM version information and to execute rake commands in a more simplified interface.
+Using this is sometimes problematic and it ultimately can lead to instability.
+By setting up the rvm environment, as we did on line 2, and executing the rake command with the prefix `bundle exec`, we ensure that it is in the correct environment.

 #### Publishing Test Results

-[TODO: This all depends on the testing framework to output in junit xml]
+[TODO: This all depends on the testing framework to output in jUnit XML]

 #### Adding a Documentation Step

-Besides executing tests you can use Jenkins to compile documentation of your project.
+In addition to executing tests, you can use Jenkins to compile documentation for your project.

 ```bash
 #!/bin/bash